 8) What should she call you?

 Are you comfortable with being called Ma’am and Sir or do you insist on being called by your first name?
-This may also depend on the helper herself, she may be really uncomfortable initially with calling you by your first name or even nicknames if you feel appropriate by this.
-Find out what works for your family and also your helper.
+This may also depend on your domestic helper herself, she may be really uncomfortable initially with calling you by your first name or even nicknames if you feel appropriate by this.
+Find out what works best for your family and also for your domestic helper.
 But remember, smooth communication is key.

 9) What should you call her?